TreMitchell/rc1024-code-solutions/typescript-timers/typescript-timers-quiz-notes.md

 - What is the default time delay if you omit the `delay` parameter from `setTimeout()` or `setInterval()`?
   0 milliseconds / 0 seconds
-- What do `setTimeout()` and `setInterval()` return?
-  ? they both return a function ?
+- What do `setTimeout()` and `setInterval()` return? they both return the timerID

 ## Notes